-If your changing jobs, consider Vision Personal’s low cost sustainable option*
+If you’re changing jobs, consider Vision Personal’s Balanced low cost option*

 You might find the answer to your question in the FAQ below.
 If you don’t find it there, you can call our Member Services hotline on 1300 300 820.
 Or complete the quick contact form and one of our team will contact you within the next two business days.